How to Start a Blog in 2024 (Step-by-Step Guide for Beginners)

 In order to lock in the biggest discount, I recommend taking advantage of one of HostGator’s 36-month hosting plans.

-Step 4: Enter Your Billing Information
+Step 4: Create Your Account and Enter Your Billing Information

 Step 5: Choose Add-ons That You Want